 Community-driven innovation

 This document provides a high-level description of the Federated Operations Solution that is intended for distributed Research Infrastructures as well as distributed e-Infrastructures that adopt a federated governance model.

+The e-IRG white paper 2013 [eIRG] introduced the concept of “e-Infrastructure Commons” as a set of integrated services provided through the interoperability of e-Infrastructures with the aim to remove the existing technical, functional, geographical, institutional and political barriers.
+According to the description depicted in the document, the EGI Federated Operations Solution is able to satisfy some of the e-IRG technical recommendations to create the “e-Infrastructure Commons” and EGI.eu aim is to continue the evolvement of the EGI Federated Operations Solutions to cover more e-IRG, and generally speaking EC, requirements.

 The EGI Federated Operations Solution is the output of a transformation process, taken place during EGI-InSPIRE, that modified the old Grid operations used during the EGEE projects in a federated solution, independent from the underlying technologies, and able to serve different Research and Resource Infrastructures.